 While smoother and richer than the Trinity, the Duality is certainly not overly creamy.
 In fact, the cable is still very precise and, depending on the system, can even come across as a little dry in comparison.
 However, I really would not characterize them as such.
-It’s just that Furutech cables tend to be incredibly smooth, too much so even, on some occasions.
+It’s just that Furutech cables tend to be incredibly smooth, too much so even, in certain pairings.
 The Jorma is precise and articulate yet also quite smooth, very fluid, and extremely agile.

 By now, I think it will be clear how much I like these cables and it will probably not come as a surprise that I replaced my No. 3 with the Trinity as my reference loudspeaker cable.